Is your workplace Thank You inspired — or is it tired?

 - “Great job, if you would show up on time once in a while.”

 - “Great job, and now I need you to do it again twice next week”

 - “Great job, but I wish you hadn’t chosen red as the main color.”

 Instead, stay focused on your appreciation.
 End by reiterating the magic words: “Thank You!”

 Wait a bit to thank employees if you’re feeling irritated, stressed or tired.
 It’s difficult for most people to “hide” their true emotions.

 Employees will sense when you’re not feeling genuinely grateful.
-So instead of trying to fake it or force it, try a mindfulness exercise or gratitude journaling to calm your negative emotions and refocus on your gratitude.
+So instead of trying to fake it or force it, try a mindfulness exercise to calm your negative emotions and refocus on your gratitude.

 Transform Your Workplace with Gratitude

 Gratitude is transformative in the workplace!
 Want to build a culture of gratitude in your workplace?
 Download gThankYou’s must-have free eBook, “Transform Your Workplace With Gratitude.”
 It’s full of practical learning that you can start putting to use today.
 Learn from positive psychology and leadership experts how to build (and sustain!) a workplace culture of gratitude that attracts employees and customers.